-Sometimes referred to as Preferred Provider, a Hospital, Physician, Skilled Nursing Facility, Hospice, Home Health Care Agency, other medical practitioner or Provider of medical services and supplies that has a Preferred Provider Organization (PPO) Contract with BCBSGA to provide Covered Services to Members.
+Sometimes referred to as Preferred Provider, a Hospital, Physician, Skilled Nursing Facility, Hospice, Home Health Care Agency, other medical practitioner or Provider of medical services and supplies that has a Preferred Provider Organization (PPO, POS or HMO) Contract with BCBS to provide Covered Services to Members under your plan option.
+Depending on the terms of the Contract, a provider may be an In-Network Provider under one plan option but not all plan options.
+For example, a Provider might be an In-Network Provider for the PPO options, but not for the POS or HMO options.
+For HMO options, the In-Network Provider must also be in the Service Area.